-- Private consultations with the party during meeting and interviews; - Providing advice to the party in a non-disruptive manner (such as communicating in writing); - Assisting a party's exercise of any right during the investigative and adjudicatory process.
+- Private consultations with the party during meeting and interviews; - Providing advice to the party in a nondisruptive manner (such as communicating in writing); - Assisting a party's exercise of any right during the investigative and adjudicatory process.

-If a Party wishes to have an advocate accompany the Party to a meeting or interview, Parties are asked to give notice to the Title IX Coordinator or Deputy at least twenty-four (24) hours prior to any meeting or interview that an advocate will attend.
+If a party wishes to have an advocate accompany the party to a meeting or interview, parties are asked to give notice to the Title IX Coordinator or Deputy at least twenty-four (24) hours prior to any meeting or interview that an advocate will attend.
 Students should select an advocate whose schedule allows attendance at any meeting or interview.
-Parties may select and retain an advocate at any time before the conclusion of a formal sexual misconduct complaint is resolved.
+Parties may select and retain an advocate at any time before the conclusion of a formal Prohibited Conduct complaint is resolved.